bobrathbone/GPIOconverter/README.md

 Pre-requisites
 =============
-Install package python3-lgpio
+##Install package python3-lgpio

 sudo apt install python3-lgpio

-Downloading GPIOconverter
+Downloading GPIOconverter from GitHub
 ========================
 Log into the Raspberry Pi Model 5 and clone the GPIODconverter software and run: